 Lithuania - National Digital Coalition

-The National Digital Coalition of Lithuania was established on 7 November 2013 in Vilnius following the European Grand Coalition for Digital Jobs.
+The National Digital Coalition of Lithuania was established on 7 November 2013 in Vilnius following the European Digital Skills and Jobs Coalition.
 The memorandum of the National Digital Coalition for the promotion of Digital Skills for Jobs (Nacionalinė skaitmeninė koalicija in Lithuanian) was signed in Vilnius.
 The Coalition was launched to address high unemployment rate in particular for younger people, respond to the growing demand for professionals in the information and communication technology (ICT) sector, and raise awareness amongst the general population when it comes to ICT skills.

 National coalition details

-- To attract more young people to ICT and scientific studies and professions, ensure the acquisition of digital skills also in other professions, and promote the involvement of girls in digital careers.
+- To attract more young people to ICT and scientific studies and professions, promote the involvement of girls in digital careers.

 - To continuously improve general and higher education and vocational training programmes according to labour market requirements and needs.